Skip to main content

 • Ensure that the Primary Color has high enough contrast with the focus indicator.

-Qtip: If you are unable to see the focus indicator with the Simple layout, adjust your Primary and Secondary Color in the Style tab.
+Qtip: If you are unable to see the focus indicator with the New Survey Taking Experience, adjust your Primary and Secondary Color in the Style tab.

 Motion Tab